amd-jnovotny/hipBLASLt/docs/conceptual/hipblaslt-clients.rst

 *  ``hipblaslt-bench``

-To build these clients, follow the instructions in :doc:`Building and install hipBLASLt <../install/building-installing-hipblaslt>`.
+To build these clients, follow the instructions in :doc:`Building and installing hipBLASLt <../install/building-installing-hipblaslt>`.
-After building the hipBLASLt clients, you can find them in the ``hipBLASLt/build/release/clients/staging`` directory .
+After building the hipBLASLt clients, you can find them in the ``hipBLASLt/build/release/clients/staging`` directory.

 Here is a brief explanation of each hipBLASLt client and how to use it.

 hipblaslt-test
 ============================

-``hipblaslt-test`` is the main regression gtest for hipBLASLt.
+``hipblaslt-test`` is the main GoogleTest-based regression suite for hipBLASLt.
 All test items must pass.

 To run the full selection of test items, use this command: